suhaskamath2712/E0261_P11/documentation/code_reference.md

 - Cycle detection: `canonicalDigestInternal` returns `TypeName[...cycle...]` when revisiting a node.
 - Decorrelator failures are swallowed to avoid aborting comparison.
  - `RelDecorrelator.decorrelateQuery(RelNode)` is deprecated in some versions; used best‑effort and isolated.

+---
+## CalciteUtil
+**Location:** `plan_equivalence/src/main/java/com/ac/iisc/CalciteUtil.java`

+### Purpose
+Utility companion to `Calcite` that hosts helpers not directly tied to comparison logic:
+- Building a JDBC-backed Calcite `FrameworkConfig` against PostgreSQL.
+- Lightweight SQL text rewrites (e.g., LEAST/GREATEST → CASE expressions) used as defensive preprocessing.
+- Mapping cleaned PostgreSQL EXPLAIN JSON plans into coarse structural `RelNode` trees.
+- Small debug helpers such as `printRelTrees`.

+### Public API Methods

+#### `public static FrameworkConfig getFrameworkConfig()`
+Builds a Calcite environment backed by PostgreSQL using `PGSimpleDataSource` and `JdbcSchema`.
+- Loads the PostgreSQL JDBC driver.
+- Opens a Calcite connection and obtains the root schema.
+- Registers a JDBC schema for the configured PostgreSQL schema name.
+- Configures parser with `Lex.MYSQL` and enables STANDARD, POSTGRESQL, and MYSQL function libraries.
+- Uses `SqlConformanceEnum.BABEL` to align validation with PostgreSQL-friendly semantics.

+Errors: Throws `RuntimeException` wrapping `SQLException` or `ClassNotFoundException` if driver or JDBC connection fails.

+Note: `Calcite.getFrameworkConfig()` is a thin wrapper over this method to preserve the historical API surface.

+#### `public static String rewriteLeastGreatest(String sql)`
+Defensive SQL preprocessor that rewrites two-argument `LEAST(a,b)` / `GREATEST(a,b)` calls into equivalent CASE expressions:

+`LEAST(a,b)` → `(CASE WHEN a <= b THEN a ELSE b END)`

+`GREATEST(a,b)` → `(CASE WHEN a >= b THEN a ELSE b END)`

+The implementation is conservative: it only rewrites when it can parse a well-formed, two-argument top-level call, leaving all other occurrences untouched.

+Used by `Calcite.getOptimizedRelNode` before parsing to keep queries robust across Calcite versions and operator table configurations.

+#### `public static RelNode jsonPlanToRelNode(String jsonPlan)`
+Constructs a best-effort `RelNode` from a cleaned PostgreSQL EXPLAIN JSON plan (as produced by `GetQueryPlans`).
+- Scan-like nodes (`Seq Scan`, `Index Scan`, etc.) → table scans on `Relation Name`.
+- Join-like nodes (`Hash Join`, `Merge Join`, `Nested Loop`, etc.) → logical joins with an appropriate `JoinRelType` and a TRUE condition (predicates intentionally ignored).
+- Unary structural nodes (Sort/Aggregate/Limit) → collapsed to their child plan.

+This mapping focuses on coarse scan/join tree structure suitable for structural fallback comparisons.

+#### `public static void printRelTrees(String sql1, String sql2)`
+Debug helper that:
+- Builds a planner using `getFrameworkConfig()`.
+- Optimizes `sql1` via `Calcite.getOptimizedRelNode`.
+- Prints the `RelTreeNode` representation for inspection.

+Note: The current implementation only uses the first SQL argument; the second is reserved for potential future extensions.

 ### Performance Considerations
 - Multiple planner instantiations per comparison; caching could reduce overhead but risks stale metadata.